fullstack-github/angular2/README.md

 # Angular2 App

-## Angular Concepts Covered

 * TypeScript version that relies on classes and modules
 * Modules are loaded with System.js
 * Defining routes including child routes and lazy loaded routes
 * Using Custom Components including custom input and output properties
 * Using Custom Directives
 * Using Custom Pipes
-* Defining Properties and Using Events in Components/Directives
-* Using the Http object for Ajax calls along with RxJS observables
-* Working with Utility and Service classes (such as for sorting and Ajax calls)
-* Using Angular databinding Syntax [], () and [()]
-* Using template-driven and reactive forms functionality for capturing and validating data
-* Optional: Webpack functionality is available for module loading and more (see below for details)
-* Optional: Ahead-of-Time (AOT) functionality is available for a production build of the project (see below for details)

 ## Running the Application